obriencasey/eng298-fa25-mod7-sbom-lab1/README.md

 /deliverables/ → Inside that parent directory, place the file in the deliverables folder

-sbom_syft_spdx.json → Name of the generated SBOM file
+*sbom_syft_spdx.json* → Name of the generated SBOM file

-So the full path means: “Save the SBOM JSON file one level up, inside the deliverables directory”
+So the full path means: “Save the SBOM JSON file one level up, inside the deliverables directory.”

 5. **Generate a CycloneDX SBOM (Trivy):**